Ville-d'Avray

-Ville-d'Avray (/fr/) is a commune in the western suburbs of Paris, France.
+Ville-d'Avray (/fr/; 'City of Avray') is a commune in the western suburbs of Paris, France.
 It is located 11.9 km from the centre of Paris.
-The commune is part of the arrondissement of Boulogne-Billancourt in the Hauts-de-Seine department.
+The commune is part of the arrondissement of Boulogne-Billancourt in the Hauts-de-Seine department, on the departmental border with Yvelines at Versailles.

+Toponymy

+Ville-d'Avray was first mentioned in the 12th century as Villa Davren.
+The name likely derives from Dagoverana, the name of the earliest landowner.
+Another theory derives it from the Celtic avre, meaning 'fountain' or 'wet place'.

 Transport

 Ville-d'Avray contains a suburban rail line station called Sèvres – Ville d'Avray station on the Transilien Paris-Saint-Lazare suburban rail line.
 This station is an 800-meter walk from the residential area of Ville-d'Avray.

 Personalities

 Augustin-Jean Fresnel (1788–1827), the civil engineer and physicist whose research in optics led to the almost unanimous acceptance of the wave theory of light, died in Ville-d'Avray at the age of 39.

 Jean Rostand was a French experimental biologist and philosopher who lived in Ville-d'Avray.
 He became famous for his work as a science writer, as well as a philosopher and an activist.
 His scientific work covered a variety of biological fields such as amphibian embryology, parthenogenesis and teratogeny, while his literary output extended into popular science, history of science and philosophy.
 His work in the area of cryogenics gave the idea of cryonics to Robert Ettinger.

 The famous beauty and Scottish courtesan Grace Elliott died in Ville-d'Avray in May 1823.
 Landscape painter Jean-Baptiste-Camille Corot maintained a residence in the village and used the area as a subject for several paintings including Ville-d'Avray in 1867.
 Actress Isabelle Huppert spent her childhood in Ville-d'Avray.
 French author and musician Boris Vian was born in the town in 1920.
 Literary historian and critic, essayist, novelist and poet, member of the Académie Française and the Académie de Saintonge, Pierre-Henri Simon lived in Ville d'Avray and is buried there.

 Famous 19th century courtesan Valtesse de La Bigne had a second home here which was next door to the home of famous French politician Léon Gambetta.